 Apple and student can be singular or plural depending on context, there is no distinction in Japanese.

-だ can also be dropped in very casual settings.
+だ can even be dropped in very casual settings.